klusai/tinyfabulist/README.md

 ### 2. Evaluate

-Evaluate generated fables from JSONL files or directories.
+TinyFabulist provides evaluation capabilities for both original English fables and their Romanian translations.

+#### English Evaluation

+Evaluate generated English fables for quality, creativity, moral clarity, and adherence to prompt.

 **Arguments:**